seanlerner/clip-trigger/README.md

 Clip Trigger is a background application that monitors your clipboard.
 When your clipboard content changes (i.e. after you've copied something to it), it checks to see if there's a predefined trigger "shortcode" and if so, executes a process.

+## Available Triggers

+At present, the most useful triggers available are:
+- [Wunderlist Trigger](https://github.com/seanlerner/wunderlist-trigger): add items to your lists
+- [Spotify Trigger](https://github.com/seanlerner/spotify-trigger): Control Spotify playback, add the currently playing song to your starred list, play a specific playlist

 ## Getting Started

 1. [Navigate to the Clip Trigger releases page](https://github.com/seanlerner/clip-trigger/releases/latest)